-2-A. Policies & Procedures: Traditional BSN Students
+2-A. Policies & Procedures: Pre-licensure BSN Students

-Nursing Course Prerequisites for Traditional Undergraduate Programs
+Nursing Course Prerequisites for Pre-licensure Undergraduate Programs

 See current undergraduate student catalog.

 NCLEX-RN Preparation Plan

 It is important for students to prepare for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) from the first semester of nursing school.
 Students will complete the following NCLEX-RN preparation plan which includes, but is not limited to: